Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the celestial sphere -- Naive version

 so that

 Here, $r^*$ is a growing function of $r$ outside the horizon and a decreasing function of $r$ inside (regardless one considers the maximal analytic extension or not).
-Then, we define $u$ and $v$ such as
+Then, we define the null outgoing and ingoing coordinates $u$ and $v$ such as

 and finally $U$ and $V$ are defined through